ddugan23/notes/topics/startupMVP.md

     Decide which features would impact the KPI the most.
 Hard first, medium second, easy last.

-5. Writte spec.
-Everyone fuck up here, and no one likes this step.
+5. Written spec.
+Everyone fucks up here, and no one likes this step.

     Go through the brainstorm ideas, and write down the selected on in **DETAIL**.
 This is **EXTREMELY IMPORTANT**